Wednesday 16th Mar 2016

-A comment on the jewellery sector by Lisa Harrison, Head of Business Development for Hitachi Capital:
+A comment on the jewellery sector by Brian Flesk, Head of Business Development for Hitachi Capital Consumer Finance:

 All the indicators point to a period of sustained growth for the jewellery industry, with annual global sales expected to reach €250 billion by 2020.
 Hitachi Capital has a long history of supporting retailers through providing innovative finance solutions that support sales and better customer relationships.